UKHomeOffice/callisto-docs/containers.md

 ### <a name="timecard-events-produced">Events produced</a>
 - `TimeEntry` - an event that holds data about a period of time worked by a given person.
 It includes the type of activity that was worked in the time
+- `FlexChange` - an event that holds data about a change to a planned period of work

 ### <a name="timecard-events-consumed">Events consumed</a>
 - [`ScheduledEntry`] - used to set up an initial default `TimeEntry` so that the rostered person does not have to manually record their time if they work the hours that have been rostered